-COMMUNITY OL JTCOMES HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME SIGNIFICANT NEGATIVE EFFECTS Social Well-being Our communities are healthy, safe, inclusive and resilient Our flood protection works and river control structures protect several communities and rural areas from flooding.
+COMMUNITY OU JTCOMES HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME SIGNIFICANT NEGATIVE EFFECTS Social Well-being Our communities are healthy, safe, inclusive and resilient Our flood protection works and river control structures protect several communities and rural areas from flooding.
 We maintain these safely and cost-effectively.
 Social Well-being Our urban and rural environments are people-friendly, well planned, accessible and sustainably managed We engage with our community in several River Care groups to ensure our community's feedback is considered river catchment management.
 Social Well-being Our communities have access to a range of social, cultural, educational and recreational facilities and activities We maintain our river environment to ensure a pleasant and appropriate place for recreational activities.
 Economic Well- being Our region is supported by an innovative and sustainable economy Our flood protection scheme provides assurance that regular high rainfall events do not disrupt normal business activities.
 Economic Well- being Our infrastructure is efficient, resilient, cost effective and meets current and future needs Our flood protection and mitigation structures are maintained cost-effectively to a level supported by our community.
 Environmental Well-being Our unique natural environment is healthy, protected and sustainably managed Rivers are important natural resources.
 Our flood protection and mitigation activities minimise the impacts on our natural river environments to a practical and sustainable level.
 Flood management practices and control works may affect environmental values within the wider river system.
 Cultural Well- being Our communities have opportunities to celebrate and explore their heritage, identity and creativity Our rivers have important cultural values and many identify where they are from by their river.
 Flood management practices and control works may affect cultural values that our river systems provide.

-COMMUNITY OUTCOMES HOW OUR AC TIVITY CONTRIBUTES TO THE OUTCOME SIGNIFICANT NEGATIVE EFFECTS Our Council provides leader partnerships including with regional perspective, and er community engagement iwi, fosters a community, he pertise and guidance to our lping to find solutions along our river
+COMMUNITY OUTCOMES HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME SIGNIFICANT NEGATIVE EFFECTS Our Council provides leadership and fosters partnerships including with iwi, fosters a regional perspective, and encourages community engagement We provide expertise and guidance to our community, helping to find solutions along our river environment.